**REGISTER NOW TO SHOW OFF YOUR BEST COSPLAY!**

 How to enter the masquerade:

-- Please follow this link to register (note that the number of online registration is limited).
+3) To enter online, please follow this link register (note that the number of online registrations is limited).
+Apply HERE!

-- The remaining spots will be available for onsite registration on Saturday, October 30 from 10:00 a.m. to 12:00 p.m. (noon) in the York Concourse (Main Floor).
+7) The remaining spots will be available for onsite registration on Saturday, October 30 from 10:00 a.m. to 12:00 p.m. (noon) in the Masquerade Green Room (adjacent to the Main Events area).
 There will be limited spots, so be sure to arrive early for onsite registration!

 Green Room will be by appointment!

 If you’ve pre-registered, the Masquerade Director will email you an assigned time slot.
-On site registrations will be assigned a time slot at the Masquerade Desk (Saturday) and show up at the scheduled time in the York Concourse (Main Floor) to have your costume judged, speak to the MC, sound technician, ninjas and have your picture taken.
+On site registrations will be assigned a time slot at the Masquerade Desk (Saturday) and show up at the scheduled time in the Masquerade Green Room (adjacent to the Main Events area) to have your costume judged, speak to the MC, sound technician, ninjas and have your picture taken.
 You’re then free to enjoy your day until final call time!

 Entries whose online registration form is blank or incomplete will be given 48 hours to adjust their entry, after which it will be cancelled and their spot will be made available again.
 Make sure you verify your form before clicking ‘Submit’.

 Entries who fail to show up to their appointment will be disqualified.